-We deliver a full range of treatment options ranging from conventional methods to leading-edge alternatives.
+We deliver a full range of colon cancer treatment options ranging from conventional methods to leading-edge alternatives.
 With our high standard of excellence in research and clinical care, UH Seidman Cancer Center is part of the Case Comprehensive Cancer Center at Case Western Reserve University School of Medicine, recognized by the National Cancer Institute (NCI) as one of only 41 Comprehensive Cancer Centers in the country.
 This means we have access to new drug therapies and advance treatments before other hospitals.

 Our advanced treatments include:

 Through our commitment to patient-centered care, we compassionately guide our patients with colorectal cancer through the treatment process, ensuring that they are fully educated every step of the way.
 Our personalized medical services are designed to satisfy the whole person, considering each patient’s unique physical and emotional needs.

 Leading Procedures and Combination Therapies for Colon Cancer Treatment